 How can I speak to my retailer confidently if I believe I’ve been overcharged?

-If you think your energy bill is too high, before contacting your provider, ask yourself the following questions:
+If you believe your power bill is too expensive, before reaching your provider, inquire yourself the following questions:

 – Was this bill an estimate of the amount of energy you have currently used?

 – Did you owe any outstanding amount from the previous billing period?

 – Were you informed about the hike in energy prices by your retailer?